Mars Climate Orbiter: Spacecraft design

-In an effort to simplify previous implementations of computers on spacecraft, Mars Climate Orbiter featured a single computer using an IBM RAD6000 processor utilizing a POWER1 ISA capable of 5, 10 or 20 MHz operation.
+In an effort to simplify previous implementations of computers on spacecraft, Mars Climate Orbiter featured a single computer using an IBM RAD6000 processor implementing the POWER1 ISA, capable of 5, 10 or 20 MHz operation.
 Data storage was to be maintained on 128 MB of random-access memory (RAM) and 18 MB of flash memory.
 The flash memory was intended to be used for highly important data, including triplicate copies of the flight system software.

 Scientific instruments

 Pressure Modulated Infrared Radiometer (PMIRR)

 The Pressure Modulated Infrared Radiometer (PMIRR) uses narrow-band radiometric channels and two pressure modulation cells to measure atmospheric and surface emissions in the thermal infrared and a visible channel to measure dust particles and condensates in the atmosphere and on the surface at varying longitudes and seasons.
 Its principal investigator was Daniel McCleese at JPL/CALTECH.
 Similar objectives were later achieved with Mars Climate Sounder on board Mars Reconnaissance Orbiter.
 Its objectives: